• Skip to primary navigation

 I have not used this before, so I can not tell you how the color will come out.
 For anyone that tries it or has used it before, please feel free to share your thoughts on it.

-How do you get the butterscotch flavor?
+How do you get the butterscotch flavour?

-Adding the Caramel Swirl.
+Adding the Caramel Swirl

-In the method below, there are steps of how to add the caramel swirl to the ice cream.
+In the method below, there are steps on how to add the caramel swirl to the ice cream.
 But I would like to give you a more in-depth description of how to do this.

 I use my Caramel Sauce recipe, which is so simple to make.
-It freezes quite well within the ice cream and is not too hard to scoop either.
+It freezes quite well within the ice cream and is not too hard to scoop, either.

 After making your butterscotch ice cream, it is time to add the caramel.